ibm-cloud-docs/schematics/iam.md

 Is access to {{site.data.keyword.bplong_notm}} sufficient to manage {{site.data.keyword.cloud_notm}} resources?

 No. If you are assigned an {{site.data.keyword.bplong_notm}} service access role, you can view, create, update, or delete workspaces and actions in {{site.data.keyword.bplong_notm}}.
-However, to manage other {{site.data.keyword.cloud_notm}} resources with {{site.data.keyword.bpshort}}, you must be assigned the IAM platform or service access role for the individual {{site.data.keyword.cloud_notm}} resource that you want to work with.
+However, to manage other Cloud resources with {{site.data.keyword.bpshort}}, you must be assigned the IAM platform or service access role for the individual {{site.data.keyword.cloud_notm}} resource that you want to work with.
 See the [documentation](/docs/home/alldocs) for your resource to determine the access policies that you need to work with your resource.

 ## Region-based access
 {: #rba-role}